chingeng/data_bootcamp07/README.md

 # Data Science Bootcamp 07
 All my data projects in the bootcamp.
-There are 10 sprints as follow
+There are 10 sprints as follows

 - Google Sheets
 - SQL